yuchen-x/MacDec-via-Cen/README.md

 The advantages and the practical nature of our methods are demonstrated by achieving near-centralized results in simulation and having real robots accomplish a warehouse tool delivery task in an efficient way.

+- Collaborative behaviors achieved by running the decentralized macro-action-based policies learned in our approaches in a box pushing domain and a warehouse domain:

 ## Demo Videos
 Please check our [YouTube channel](https://www.youtube.com/channel/UCQxF16jC0cO8uIWrsbGOmGg/) for the entire real robots videos.